 - 9.2.1.
 The resolution of a reshuffle is executed when there are no cards in a player's deck.
 This is an interrupt type Rule Action. - 9.2.2.
-The player with no cards in their deck immediately moves all of the cards in their waiting room to their deck, and shuffles the deck.
+The player with no cards in his or her deck immediately moves all of the cards in his or her waiting room to his or her deck, and shuffles the deck.
 Then, that player's Refresh Point increases by one (1). - 9.2.2.1.
-At the instance when there are no cards in the deck, if there are also no cards in that player's waiting room, and there are no climax in that player's resolution zone if they is in the middle of a Damage Process, that player loses the game immediately instead.
+At the instance when there are no cards in the deck, if there are also no cards in that player's waiting room, and there are no climax in that player's resolution zone if he or she is in the middle of a Damage Process, that player loses the game immediately instead.
 Otherwise, the resolution of the reshuffle ends instead.
-In this instance, until the situation where there are no cards in the deck and there are cards in the waiting room arises again, a reshuffle is not resolved afresh.
+In this instance, until the situation where there

-- 9.2.3.
+- are no cards in the deck and there are cards in the waiting room arises again, a reshuffle is not resolved afresh. - 9.2.3.
 A reshuffle is not resolved from the beginning to the end of the payment of a cost (8.4.2). - 9.2.4.
 The resolution of a shuffle is also known as "refresh(ing)" in card texts and rules, et cetera.